philbackworks/3AFans.com-Site-Data/_publications/3avox.md

   review3:
   review4:
 ---
-<p>The VOX e-newsletter started in August 2011 and continued on a regular basis for 27 issues, plus 4 special editions, according to the 3A website.
+<p>The VOX e-newsletter started in August 2011 and continued on a regular basis for 27 issues, plus 4 special editions, according to the previous 3A website.
 Here are links for easy access to learn more about the history of 3A toy releases, along with great commentary from Ash and his amazing team:
 <h4>Volume 1</h4>
 <ul>
     <li><a href="https://us1.campaign-archive.com/?u=df39a60ebc972356a8428c41e&id=601c22b791&e" target="_blank">3AVOX - #1 - August 18, 2011</a></li>